In this article, you will learn

 2.3.
 Tab "Transform & General Settings"

-Figure 5: The tab Transform & General Settings after selecting a VDP rectangle element
+Figure 5: The tab Transform & General Settings after selecting a VDP Rectangle element

 Transform